Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

   Jax relunactly allows him to do it.
 Jax tells him to let him handle everything.

-  Max takes advantage of his position for his own desires and switches with Jax seeing this as his opportunity to fight and almost gets his self killed by aarock but still manages to everyones surprise he is able to wield a Cyber.Beast
+  Max takes advantage of his position for his own desires and switches with Jax seeing this as his opportunity to fight and almost gets his self killed by aarock but still manages to everyones surprised he is able to wield a Cyber.Beast

 ### 3. Refusal Of The Call